Harshal0902/Rudra/guides/DigitalOcean.md

 2. Email address (or [GitHub](https://github.com/) account)
 3. Payment method (Credit Card or PayPal) <br>

-# Steps to Deploying A Static Application to DigitalOcean <br>
+## Steps to Deploying A Static Application to DigitalOcean <br>

-Creating a local repository on your machine for static website project is a key step before deployment to DigitalOcean.<br>
+- Create a local repository on your machine for static website project is a key step before deployment to DigitalOcean.<br>
-The static website app's files are copied to the GitHub repository created.<br>
+- The static website app's files are copied to the GitHub repository created.<br>
-On the desktop, open the static website's 'working folder' - the one storing all the folders and files.<br>
+- On the desktop, open the static website's 'working folder' - the one storing all the folders and files.<br>
-Copy the files on the 'working folder' and paste them to the repository folder.<br>
+- Copy the files on the 'working folder' and paste them to the repository folder.<br>
-After pasting the files on the local repository folder, save the changes to the repository.
+- After pasting the files on the local repository folder, save the changes to the repository.
 On GitHub, saved changes are called commits.<br>
-Click 'Commit to master' to save your changes to the “main” branch of your project.
+- Click 'Commit to master' to save your changes to the “main” branch of your project.
-After a successful commit, push the committed files to GitHub and 'Publish Repository'<br>
+- After a successful commit, push the committed files to GitHub and 'Publish Repository'<br>

 Use the link below to check the published files in your GitHub. <br>